I give an overview on saturated fat and cholesterol and chat about why fat is officially on the table with the popularity of keto diet and paleo diet.

 Does Particle Size REALLY Matter?

 It’s up for debate.
 Research is currently conflicted as to whether the size of an LDL cholesterol particle makes a difference.
 According to the American Heart Association, some studies have found that larger particles cause less damage than smaller LDL particles, while other studies have shown no effect.
-In a 2006 study, researchers did find a relationship between a smaller particle size and an increased risk in fatal heart attacks, but when other measures were considered, it was no longer significant.
+Likewise, a 2018 study found that small or medium LDL particles, specifically when they changed in composition from large to medium or small, was associated with a 40% increase in heard disease risk.
+Similarly, a 2006 study found a relationship between a smaller particle size and an increased risk in fatal heart attacks, but when other measures were considered, it was no longer significant.
 However, research appears to suggest that eating foods higher in monounsaturated and polyunsaturated fats can decrease the amount and size of LDL cholesterol in general.

 And what about cholesterol in foods?
 Well, for the average healthy adult, 300mg per day is fine.
 An egg has about 186mg.
 If you have a heart problem or other health condition, then it may be less depending on your situation and medications.
 It appears that trans fat and saturated fat consumption may have more of an impact on poor cholesterol levels than actually consuming cholesterol from food.
 As well, if you have a family history of heart disease, speak with your Registered Dietitian or doctor.